-Dr Natalie Staplin
+Associate Professor Natalie Staplin

 Natalie is a Senior Statistician within the Renal Studies Group at the Clinical Trials Service Unit & Epidemiological Studies Unit (CTSU).
 She is also a lecturer on the MSc in Global Health Sciences.
 She joined CTSU in 2012 after completing an undergraduate degree in Mathematics with Actuarial Science and a PhD in Statistics.
 Her current research interests are epidemiological analyses of patients with chronic kidney disease to identify risk factors associated with vascular events or progression to end-stage renal disease.
 She is particularly interested in competing risks methodology and the use of directed acyclic graphs in observational analyses.

-Prognostic utility of estimated albumin excretion rate in chronic kidney disease: results from the Study of Heart and Renal Protection.
+Impact of outcome adjudication in kidney disease trials: observations from the Study of Heart and Renal Protection (SHARP)

 HERRINGTON W. et al, (2023), Kidney International Reports

 Empagliflozin in patients admitted to hospital with COVID-19 (RECOVERY): a randomised, controlled, open-label, platform trial